immortaldigital/ImmortalLang/README.md

 Ideally I will implement all the features required to build the ImmortalLang compiler, then rewrite it in itself (I mean, all the best languages are written in themselves so for ImmortalLang to truely reach that level of immortality it is basically a requirement).

 # Current Features:
-- Compiles a C# representation of WAT to WASM.
+- Compiles a C# representation of WAT to Wasm.
+- Supports all opcodes/features of Wasm (including memory)
+- Proof of concept LinkedList included